How to Travel in Iceland: The Top 5 Do's and Don'ts

 - See also: The Weather & Temperature in Iceland

 Anyone considering traveling to Iceland has likely heard that it's an expensive destination.
-This is why you'll want to be mindful when planning your itinerary and know where to shop!
+This is why one of the most important things to know about Iceland is where to shop!

 Costs can quickly add up when it comes to food.
-While it's easy to be surprised by high prices in Iceland, where you shop makes a big difference.
+While it's easy to be surprised by high prices in Iceland, knowing where to shop can make a big difference.
 Avoid convenience stores like 10-11 or Krambudin, as these have astronomically higher prices.
 Instead, opt for stores where locals do their shopping for more affordable options.

 A solid choice for your grocery needs is Krónan, one of the most popular grocery stores in Iceland, where you'll find everything you need.
 They have a wide selection of quality items at much lower prices, with an emphasis on eco-friendly products.
 It's also the go-to place for vegan options in Iceland.